-Average Salary for Math Majors
+Average Salary for Math Majors (Plus 11 Job Titles)

 A math degree teaches critical thinking and reasoning skills that are useful in a variety of career paths.
-If you have a math degree or if you're thinking about getting one, it's helpful to know specific jobs that use the skills taught in math degree courses teach.
+Many people who pursue this major move on to pursue careers that allow them to earn a high average salary.
+If you have a math degree or if you're thinking about getting one, it's helpful to know specific jobs that use the skills that math degree courses teach.

 What is the average salary for math majors?

 According to the U.S. Bureau of Labor Statistics, the median salary for math occupations is $98,680 per year.
 Your specific salary may depend on factors like what industry you're working in and how much experience you have.
 Many mathematicians and other math degree holders enter the industry with a master's degree, but some also work with a bachelor's degree.

 A degree in math can help you do well in many positions, but certain jobs are common for math majors, including the following.
 For the most up-to-date information from Indeed, please visit Indeed.com/salaries.

 Primary duties: A math teacher's role is to explain mathematics principles and teach students how to solve complex problems independently.
 A math teacher typically works in a middle school or high school and their salary depends on the specific area they're working in and how many years they've been teaching.
 Public school teaching jobs come with government employee benefits like health insurance and a pension after a certain number of years.

 Primary duties: An accountant keeps track of a business's finances and creates regular financial reports.
 All businesses keep financial records, so accountants can find work in every industry.
 They often work in accounting firms or accounting departments of companies.
 Employers can hire math majors for this role because it involves using mathematical equations and formulas.

 Read more: Learn About Being an Accountant